-The Premier's Debating Challenge is open to all NSW government schools, with the aim of developing the public speaking and reasoning skills of students from Years 5 to 12.
-Please note that you can download this information as a PDF by clicking here.
-If you wish to enter the challenge, you can find the entry forms by clicking here.
+The Premier's Debating Challenge is open to all NSW public schools, with the aim of developing the public speaking and reasoning skills of students from Years 5 to 12.
+Note that you can download the following information as a handy PDF using the link below.

 What age groups can compete in the Premier's Debating Challenge?

-Every debate in the challenge is a 1 hour preparation debate.
-Teams do not know the topic or which side of the debate they are on until 1 hour before the debate starts.
-Once the preparation time is up, 3 speakers from each team take turns to speak, with a 4th silent speaker helping out during preparation and during the debate.
+Every debate in the challenge is a one hour preparation debate.
+Teams do not know the topic or which side of the debate they are on until one hour before the debate starts.
+Once the preparation time is up, 3 speakers from each team take turns to speak, with a fourth silent speaker helping out during preparation and during the debate

 The speaking times differ in each age division of the challenge, as outlined below.